 -

-Regular Check-ups: Ensure that infants and young children receive regular check-ups with a pediatrician.
+Regular Check-ups: see to it that infants and young children receive regular check-ups with a pediatrician.
 Monitoring head circumference is a routine part of these check-ups and can help identify any potential problems early on.

 -